*Even in airplane mode

 No credit card.
 No account.
 Just a download.

-macOS 14 Sonoma or later.
+macOS 26 Tahoe or later.
 Apple Silicon.

 Questions you probably have